Behaviour -Statement of Principles & Policy

 The Governors expect the Behaviour Policy to set out the school’s response to non-criminal bad behaviour and bullying which occurs anywhere off the school premises and which is witnessed by a member of staff or reported to the school.
 This includes the school’s response to any bad behaviour when the child is: taking part in any school-organised or school-related activity, wearing school uniform, or identifiable as a pupil at the school

 Even if the conditions above do not apply, the Policy must take account of misbehaviour at any time which:

 - could have repercussions for the orderly running of the school,

 - pose a threat to another pupil or member of the public or

 - could adversely affect the reputation of the school.

 The Behaviour Policy must include details of how the school will respond to an allegation against a member of staff.
 The Governors would not expect automatic suspension of a member of staff who has been accused of misconduct, pending an investigation.

 The Governors would, however, expect the Headteacher to draw on and follow the advice in the ‘Dealing with Allegations of Abuse against Teachers and Other Staff’ guidance when setting out the pastoral support school staff can expect to receive if they are accused of misusing their powers.

-In addition, the Behaviour Policy should set out the disciplinary action that will be taken against children who are found to have made malicious accusations against school staff.
+In addition the school follows Bucks County Council Policies which set out the disciplinary action that will be taken against children who are found to have made malicious accusations against school staff.